 It’s still going strong over a decade later, has a good reputation and is a great lower-cost choice.
 Take a look at Dougies here.

-Mid Range Accommodation in Port Douglas
+Best Mid-Range Accommodation in Port Douglas QLD

 Martinique on Macrossan

-Staying Near Port Douglas
+Best Accommodation Near Port Douglas

 There are a couple of amazing hotels just outside Port Douglas which you really should take a look at.
-Silky Oaks is set in the rainforest near Mossman Gorge and has a great food reputation, as does Thala Beach Nature Reserve.
+Silky Oaks (above) is set in the rainforest near Mossman Gorge and has a great food reputation, as does Thala Beach Nature Reserve.

 Silky Oaks has recently been renovated.
+It is available to book on Agoda, see here.

 Thala Beach has its own spectacular semi-private beach and is a great place to spot local wildlife, including dugongs (sea cows).
 Thala is a short drive ( about 30 mins) south of Port Douglas.
 Thala beach is a popular Instagram drone location for the coconut tree plantation just outside.